siglens/siglens-docs/docs/spl-docs/aggregate-functions/agg-functions.md

 **Explanation:**
 - This query filters logs to those related to CPU usage metrics.
 - The `stats` command calculates the maximum `cpu_usage` value for each `server`.
-- The result is a table with each server and its maximum CPU utilization.

 **Implementation with `timechart`**: